Brands are finding it harder and harder to reach customers’ inboxes with 21% of legitimate emails ending up in spam folders.

 - No need for plugins or external tools to play HTML5 videos, contrary to Flash

-Which email clients support video in email?
+Which email clients support videos in email?

 There are only 5 email clients that support HTML5 encoded videos in emails: